tyabus/hlsdk-xash3d-example/README.md

 make -f /path/to/Microndk.mk
 ```
 # NOTE
-To make this look like full weapon, you need to appoint the sprites
+To make this look like full weapon, you need to appoint the sprites.
 example of /sprites/weapon_example.txt
 ```
 weapon 640 640hud2 0 135 170 45